 - 2012 July amendments to procedures PDF: 368kb -- Alignment of procedures with the GLBTRT Bylaws and the GLBTRT Leadership Responsibilities document.

 The Over the Rainbow Book List is an expansion of the highly successful Rainbow Book List.
-Over the Rainbow Book List is created by a committee of the Gay, Lesbian, Bisexual, and Transgender Round Table (GLBTRT) of the American Library Association (ALA).
+Over the Rainbow Book List is created by a committee of the Rainbow Round Table (RRT, formerly the GLBTRT) of the American Library Association (ALA).

 The project was proposed in February 2010 and was formally charged as a GLBTRT ad hoc committee by the GLBTRT Steering Committee in April 2010.
 The round table Steering Committee received the below project proposal documents.
 The committee's progress was evaluated by the round table Steering Committee at the ALA 2011 Annual Conference.
 The Over the Rainbow Book List Committee was formally voted in as a standing round table committee at the GLBTRT Membership Meeting, 2011 ALA Annual Conference.